Babies are weird! From their uncanny ability to heal, to their chaotic sleep, discover all the strange phenomenons of babyhood right here.

 Latest Posts

-- Episode 11: Is My Baby Right or Left Handed… and when will I know?It might not seem like the biggest deal in the world, but your child’s dominant hand will help to shape how they experience the world.
+- Is My Baby Right or Left Handed… and when will I know?It might not seem like the biggest deal in the world, but your child’s dominant hand will help to shape how they experience the world.
 As soon as your little one has discovered they have hands, they’re going to start experimenting with which one is their favourite.
-And watchful parents are looking out to see… Read more: Episode 11: Is My Baby Right or Left Handed… and when will I know?
+And watchful parents are looking out to see… Read more: Is My Baby Right or Left Handed… and when will I know?

 - How Breastfeeding Can Protect Against Breast CancerWhen it comes to feeding your baby, breastfeeding is often promoted as the best way to do it, if you can.
 It’s not always easy, and for many parents, it’s not even possible.
 There are several short term health benefits for baby, but many oft-repeated long-term advantages, like making baby smarter, and reducing the risk… Read more: How Breastfeeding Can Protect Against Breast Cancer

-- Episode 9: How Your Baby Heals So Quickly…Without Scars!As babies and toddlers learn to move around and experience the world, they’re soon going to be accumulating injuries, whether from their own fingernails or from the inevitable bumps and scrapes of toddlerdom.
+- How Your Baby Heals So Quickly…Without Scars!As babies and toddlers learn to move around and experience the world, they’re soon going to be accumulating injuries, whether from their own fingernails or from the inevitable bumps and scrapes of toddlerdom.
 But no sooner do those injuries appear, than they heal, uncannily quickly, and rarely leaving behind any scars at all.
-We dive… Read more: Episode 9: How Your Baby Heals So Quickly…Without Scars!
+We dive… Read more: How Your Baby Heals So Quickly…Without Scars!

-- Episode 7: Postpartum Hair Loss – Is It All In Your Head?!Around three months after giving birth, many women are alarmed to find their hair starting to fall out.
+- Postpartum Hair Loss – Is It All In Your Head?!Around three months after giving birth, many women are alarmed to find their hair starting to fall out.
 It’s a kick in the teeth – just as beginning to feel more like yourself, you’re hit with yet another wild and unexpected bodily change.
-Although this is a pretty ubiquitous anacdote shared among new mothers, the… Read more: Episode 7: Postpartum Hair Loss – Is It All In Your Head?!
+Although this is a pretty ubiquitous anacdote shared among new mothers, the… Read more: Postpartum Hair Loss – Is It All In Your Head?!

 - Baby Spit Up: What’s Normal, What’s Not, and How to Handle ItIf you’ve spent any time around babies, chances are you’ve been on the receiving end of a milky surprise.
 Spit ups, posseting, or reflux… whatever you call it, it’s a messy but totally normal part of life with a baby.
 In fact, studies suggest that around half of all babies spit up regularly in their… Read more: Baby Spit Up: What’s Normal, What’s Not, and How to Handle It

-- Episode 6: We Need To Talk About Pregnancy LossOn average, one in every four pregnancies ends in loss, and yet miscarriage, stillbirth, and pregnancy loss are still taboo subjects in many cultures.
+- We Need To Talk About Pregnancy LossOn average, one in every four pregnancies ends in loss, and yet miscarriage, stillbirth, and pregnancy loss are still taboo subjects in many cultures.
 As a result, women who go through it experience shame, guilt, and loneliness which is entirely a product of attitude, and not science.
-This Baby Loss awareness week, Kim and Leila… Read more: Episode 6: We Need To Talk About Pregnancy Loss
+This Baby Loss awareness week, Kim and Leila… Read more: We Need To Talk About Pregnancy Loss

-- Episode 5: Breastmilk vs Formula – Is Breast Really Best?Mothers these days might be told that ‘breast is best’ when it comes to feeding their baby.
+- Breastmilk vs Formula – Is Breast Really Best?Mothers these days might be told that ‘breast is best’ when it comes to feeding their baby.
 But why is that the case, when infant formula has been an option for decades?
-What does that mean for mothers that struggle with their breastfeeding journey, and how does it affect a child in the short and… Read more: Episode 5: Breastmilk vs Formula – Is Breast Really Best?
+What does that mean for mothers that struggle with their breastfeeding journey, and how does it affect a child in the short and… Read more: Breastmilk vs Formula – Is Breast Really Best?

 - Does Paracetamol During Pregnancy Cause Autism?
 Science Baby’s Reality CheckLast week, a certain loudmouth in America told pregnant people to stop taking paracetamol (or “acetaminophen” or “Tylenol,” pick your flavour, they’re all the same thing), claiming it might cause autism in their kids.
 That advice set off alarm bells everywhere.
 Expectant mothers have long been told that paracetamol is one of the safest over-the-counter… Read more: Does Paracetamol During Pregnancy Cause Autism?
 Science Baby’s Reality Check